skip navigation

 I promise to be careful.
 (I promise that I will be careful.)

 I promise you (that) I will be careful.
-(Use a that-clause with an indirect object.)
+(Use that + a clause with an indirect object.)

 *Yellow highlighted words are examples of incorrect usage.